Parvin16/sd_training/readme.md

 ![chip parts](https://user-images.githubusercontent.com/118954022/205562390-02869142-9fd8-461e-99e4-732a76a7dcd0.jpg)

 * **Pad** - a square of top-level metal of approximately 100µm on a side that is either soldered to bond wire connecting to a package or coated with lead solder ball.
 Pad refers to metal square only or to the complete I/O cell containing the metal.
 * **Core** - a core comprises a logical execution unit and functional units.
 It able to independently execute programs or threads.
+Consists of main logics.
 * **Die** - is the formal term for the square of silicon containing an integrated circuit that has been cut out of the wafer.

 + **Macro and Foundry IP's**: